braedynl/CSE231-020-SS20/assets/templates/readme_temp.md

 :covid_data:

+&nbsp;

 Stay safe, my friends.
 These trackers are automatically updated on a daily basis, and are scraped directly from the [State of Michigan's website](https://www.michigan.gov/Coronavirus).
+Code can be found [here](assets/update.py).

 Last Refresh: :refresh: